DEWS IS A NON PROFIT ORGANIZATION WHICH PROMOTES SAFETY, OWNER ETIQUETTE AND PUBLIC EDUCATION ABOUT DOGS.

 We are all saddened when we hear that a child has been attacked by a dog; A child is hurt and a dog may be euthanized because of an encounter gone wrong.

-To keep both, humans and our furry friends safe, DEWS’ mission is to reduce the risk of negative encounters with dogs by establishing a safety protocol using color coded bandanas and by teaching the public the point of etiquette, that no dog should be approached without first obtaining permission from its owner.
-This system will enable owners to indicate from a distance how their dog must be approached!
+In an effort to keep both, humans and our furry friends safe, DEWS’ mission is to reduce the risk of negative encounters with dogs by establishing a safety protocol using traffic light coloured dog bandanas to alert oncoming pedestrians, and also by teaching the public the point of etiquette, that no dog should be approached without first obtaining permission from its owner.

 Remember to teach your children that not all dogs need hugs!
 We invite you to browse our website to learn more about the DEWS system.